albertodesouza/genomics/neural_ancestry_predictor/docs/DEEPLIFT.md

 ## DNA Sequence Extraction

-For each individual identified in the top regions analysis, the system extracts **1000 base pairs** of DNA sequence centered on the peak attribution position.
+For each individual identified in the top regions analysis, the system extracts DNA sequences centered on the peak attribution position.
+The sequence length is configurable via the `fasta_length` parameter (default: 1000 bp).

 ### Extraction Process